How Much Does It Cost to Build a 250 Room Hotel?

 Considerations: Resort properties in premium locations (beachfront, ski access) command luxury pricing but require specialized amenities and seasonal operating strategies.

-Financing Your 250-Room Hotel Development
+What Is Financing Your 250-Room Hotel Development?

 Securing capital for a $50-125 million hotel project requires sophisticated financing structuring.
 Most 250-room developments use some combination of senior debt, mezzanine financing, and sponsor equity.